SAFEHR-data/omopcat/README.md

     - Either with `git clone git@github.com:SAFEHR-data/omop-data-catalogue.git`
     - Or by creating [a new project in RStudio from version control](https://docs.posit.co/ide/user/ide/guide/tools/version-control.html#creating-a-new-project-based-on-a-remote-git-or-subversion-repository)

+2. You will also need some packages installed on your OS for the next stage to work.
+If you don't perform this step the next stage will tell you (gradually) which packages to install, but it will be quicker if you install them ahead of time.
+The packages you need are as follows:
+    - For Ubuntu/Debian: `libcurl4-openssl-dev libfontconfig1-dev libharfbuzz-dev libfribidi-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev libxml2-dev`

-2. Install [`{renv}`](https://rstudio.github.io/renv/index.html) and restore the project library by running the following from an R console in the project directory:
+3. Install [`{renv}`](https://rstudio.github.io/renv/index.html) and restore the project library by running the following from an R console in the project directory:

     ```r
     install.packages("renv")
     renv::restore()
     ```
-3. Create the [duckdb](https://github.com/duckdb/duckdb) test database and run the analyses by running from an R console in the project directory:
+4. Create the [duckdb](https://github.com/duckdb/duckdb) test database and run the analyses by running from an R console in the project directory:

     ```r
     source(here::here("scripts/create_dev_data.R"))
     ```

-4. To preview the app locally, run the following from an R console within the project directory:
+5. To preview the app locally, run the following from an R console within the project directory:

     ```r
     golem::run_dev()